MicrosoftDocs/dynamics-365-intelligent-order-management/topics/insights-reports.md

 ## Customize dashboards

-Only users with [administrator](/power-bi/admin/service-admin-role) and author access can customize your organization's **Insights** reports or create new reports.
+Only users with [administrator](/power-bi/admin/service-admin-role) and author access can customize your organization's insights reports or create new reports.

-For more details about adminstering roles, see [What is Power BI administration](/power-bi/admin/service-admin-administering-power-bi-in-your-organization) and [Grant users access](/power-platform/admin/grant-users-access).
+For more information about administering roles, see [What is Power BI administration](/power-bi/admin/service-admin-administering-power-bi-in-your-organization) and [Grant users access](/power-platform/admin/grant-users-access).

-If you do have the  proper access to customize or create **Insights** reports, you will be able to select **Resume editing** on any **Insights** page.Wh
+If you have access to customize or create insights reports, you will be able to select **Resume editing** on any insights page.

 ![Customize dashboard step 1](media/customize_dash_1.png)

-When you select **Resume editing** you will be in edit mode.
+When you select **Resume editing**, you will be in edit mode.

 ![Customize dashboard step 2](media/customize_dash_2.png)

-- (1) Editing controls - Use the controls on the top menu bar to save, discard, or publish your current draft.
+- (1) **Edit controls** - Use the controls on the top menu bar to save, discard, or publish your current draft.
 If you publish, you will publish changes for everyone in your organization.
-- (2) Customization controls - There are three controls in the right pane:
+- (2) **Customization controls** - There are three controls in the right pane:
     - **Filters** - Expand the **Filters** section to see which filters are currently applied, and to edit or add more.
     - **Visualizations** - Select any visual on the main screen and the select a new visual to change it.
 For more information about changing the visuals, see [Change the type of visualization in a Power BI report](/power-bi/visuals/power-bi-report-change-visualization-type).
 You can also edit axis information, legends, and more.
 For more detailed instructions, see [Customize visualization titles, backgrounds, labels, and legends](/power-bi/visuals/power-bi-visualization-customize-title-background-and-legend).
     - **Fields** - These are the fields available for your current schema.
 Selecting any visual in the main screen highlights the fields being used for that specific visual.
 You can add or delete fields and update the data powering any visual from here.

     For more information on how to customize PBI reports, see [Customize reports guide](/dynamics365/customer-service/customize-reports)

-- (3) New page - Create a new blank page to build your own dashboard of visuals.
+- (3) **New page** - Create a new blank page to build your own dashboard of visuals.
 For instructions about how to add viduals to a page, see [Add visuals to a Power BI report](/power-bi/visuals/power-bi-report-add-visualizations-i?tabs=powerbi-desktop).